Autodesk/maya-usd/doc/codingGuidelines.md

 ```

 **Variable Names**
-Variables names, including function parametersm and data members should use lowerCamelCase, with no underscores.
+Variables names, including function parameters and data members should use lowerCamelCase, with no underscores.
 For example:
 ```cpp
 const MDagPath& dagPath
 const MVector& rayDirection